Antiholomorphic correspondences and mating I: realization theorems: Introduction

 Thus, in our desired general theory of correspondences arising as matings of maps and groups, we work with anti-rational maps with a parabolic external class.
 In order to allow for flexibility and generality, we introduce the following class of anti-rational maps.
 We call an anti-rational map $R$ of degree $d\geq 2$ a \emph{Bers-like anti-rational map} if it has a simply connected completely invariant Fatou component.\footnote{The nomenclature is motivated by the Kleinian group world where a finitely generated, non-elementary Kleinian group admits a simply connected invariant component in its domain of discontinuity if and only if it lies in the Bers slice closure of a Fuchsian lattice.
 This is a consequence of the Bers density theorem due to Brock-Canary-Minsky \cite{minsky-elc2} (in the classical literature, such groups were called $B$-groups, see \cite{bers-boundary,maskit}).}.
 If $R$ is a Bers-like anti-rational map, then the completely invariant Fatou component must be mapped to itself with degree $d$ under $R$, and hence such a Fatou component must be an attracting/super-attracting or parabolic basin.
 We will tacitly assume that a Bers-like anti-rational map is equipped with a marked simply connected completely invariant Fatou component, which we denote by $\mathcal{B}(R)$.
 This marking will be important when $R$ has two simply connected completely invariant Fatou components.

 We define the \emph{filled Julia set} $\mathcal{K}(R)$ of $R$ to be the complement of $\mathcal{B}(R)$ in the Riemann sphere.
-By definition, the filled Julia set of a Bers-like anti-rational map is connected.
+This set is connected and full.

 Let us now assume that $R$ is a Bers-like anti-rational map with a parabolic external class; i.e., $R\vert_{\mathcal{B}(R)}$ is conformally conjugate to the action of a parabolic antiholomorphic Blaschke (\emph{anti-Blaschke} for short) product on $\D$.
-By a standard quasiconformal surgery procedure, we can assume without loss of generality that $R\vert_{\mathcal{B}(R)}$ is conformally conjugate to $B_d\vert_{\D}$, where $B_d(z) = \frac{(d+1)\overline z^d + (d-1)}{(d-1)\overline z^d + (d+1)}$ is a unicritical parabolic anti-Blaschke product (cf. \cite[Proposition~6.9]{McM88}).
+By a standard quasiconformal surgery procedure, we can assume without loss of generality that $R\vert_{\mathcal{B}(R)}$ is conformally conjugate to $B_d\vert_{\D}$, where

+is a unicritical parabolic anti-Blaschke product (cf. \cite[Proposition~6.9]{McM88}).
 This leads to the space $\mathcal{F}_d$ of anti-rational maps with a marked parabolic fixed point at $\infty$ admitting a completely invariant simply connected basin where the dynamics is conformally equivalent to $B_d$ (see Subsection~\ref{para_anti_rat_subsec}).
 Morally, one can think of $\mathcal{F}_d$ as a space obtained from the connectedness locus of degree $d$ anti-polynomials by replacing the expanding external map $\overline{z}^d$ with the parabolic external map $B_d$.
-Using David surgery on degree $d$ anti-polynomials with connected Julia sets, one can show that the interior of the moduli space $\ \faktor{\mathcal{F}_d}{\mathrm{PSL}(2,\C)}$ has real dimension $2d-2$ (see Remark~\ref{fd_big_rem}).
-Alternatively, this can be seen by constructing geometrically finite maps in $\mathcal{F}_d$ using the Thurston-like theory of characterization of geometrically finite rational maps due to Cui and Tan \cite{CT18}.
+Using David surgery on degree $d$ anti-polynomials with connected Julia sets, one can show that the interior of the moduli space $\ \faktor{\mathcal{F}_d}{\mathrm{Aut}(\C)}$ has real dimension $2d-2$ (see Remark~\ref{fd_big_rem}).
+Alternatively, this can be seen by constructing geometrically finite maps in $\mathcal{F}_d$ using the Thurston-like theory of characterization of geometrically finite rational maps due to Cui and Tan Lei \cite{CT18}.